angulardart/site-angulardart/src/angular/tutorial/toh-pt5.md

 ### Hero detail styles

-You've also been provided with CSS styles specifically for the `HeroDetailComponent`.
 Create a `hero_detail_component.css` file in the `lib/src` folder and reference that file in the component metadata’s `styleUrls` list: